Emcoder-SCDF-Challenge/Emcoder-placeholder_SCDFXIBM/DESCRIPTION.md

-# Long Description
+# CEASE in-depth

 ## The problem
 With SCDF's limited emergency medical resources, each emergency call made for non-fatal road accidents draws precious emergency resources away from trauma emergencies, with delays of minutes being the difference between life and death.
-As such, we are proposing a two-pronged approach to tackling this and improving access to emergency medical services for people who have just been in a road traffic accident.

-1. **<u>Accident detection system through live CCTV footage</u>**
-   - Using IBM Watson's visual recognition software, we can analyse still images from the CCTV footage to detect for traffic.
-If true, the image will then be analysed to see if an accident has occured.
-This information can then be relayed to SCDF Ops Center to allow for faster deployment of emergency medical services so as to

-2. **<u>Live cross-referencing </u>**
-   - According to anecdotal evidence, it is common to see personnel suffering from heat fatigue and having to visit the hospital during training sessions, a lot due to the lack of effective management of personnel.
+Two issues in particular contribute to this problem:

+1. **<u>Accidents occuring during times with low vehicle and foot traffic will have extended delays in access to emergency medical services due to the lack of reporting</u>**
+-

+2. **<u>Resources are not optimised for peaks and troughs in demand for emergency medical services</u>** -

 ## Our Analysis: